ismail777777/ProjetLong/Code/Finetuning/README.md

 # Content
 - The notebook "Fine_Tune_C_in_Llama2.ipynb" contains the code of the fine-tuning with the LoRA method.

-- The required libraries and versions are given in the "Requirements.txt" file.
+- The required libraries and versions are given in the "requirements.txt" file.

 - You can download the configuration files of the fine-tuned model here: "link coming soon!"